normalgamer/NES-Development/06-Controller_input/index.md

 ## Putting it all together

-Download source code and SMB CHR file from [here](https://github.com/normalgamer/NES-Development/raw/gh-pages/06-Controller_input/controller.zip).
+Download NESASM3, the source code and Super Mario Bros.'
+CHR file from [here](https://github.com/normalgamer/NES-Development/raw/gh-pages/06-Controller_input/controller.zip).
 Double-click the build.bat script and you'll have a .nes file to open on an emulator.
 Open FCEUXD and click Config>Input to change your input.

 Congratulations!
 You can now move Mario left and right!